Omics Lab is a Hub for Aerospace Physiology Exploration

 Why does the Embry-Riddle Omics Lab study life in space?

 The extreme environment of aerospace can induce physiological stress in animals.
 My research interests include understanding how the physiological stress response influences the mammalian immune system, as there are some fascinating integrations between endocrine stress hormones and immune cells when exposed to chronic physiological stressors.
-Considering not only the type, but the timeframe (acute verses chronic) of physiological stress that influences immune dysregulation, is a primary interested of mine.
+Considering not only the type, but the timeframe (acute verses chronic) of physiological stress that influences immune dysregulation, is a primary interest of mine.

 What opportunities does the lab provide prospective students?